Martha Doniach MA BPC and UKCP

 Trauma, illness, bereavement and loss

-Career issues, conflicts at work, unemployment and redundancy
+Career issues, workplace conflicts, unemployment and redundancy

 If you would like more information, please contact me.